ingameio/ionic-filter-bar/README.md

     - `.modal` (Appends to a modal)
     - `.menu-content` (Appends to the content section of a side menu.
 Useful when the expose-aside-when attr is set.)

+  - `{boolean=}` `focusOnShow`

+    Whether to focus the search input on filterBar show.
+If false, backdrop will be hidden.
+Default value is true.

   - `{object=}` `config`

     A config object to customize the filter bar template instance.